Louise Harnby | Crime Fiction and Thriller Editor

 What to watch out for …

-Trade publisher: 'Dear Ms Harnby … are you free to take on a commercial non-fiction proofread? … We like our proofreaders to be very interventionist … feel free to recast anything that seems clunky or in your opinion doesn’t work …'
+Trade publisher: 'Are you free to take on a commercial fiction proofread? … We like our proofreaders to be very interventionist … feel free to recast anything that seems clunky or in your opinion doesn’t work … Please also look out for plot holes and any inconsistencies in the timeline.'

-It’s not that this client has a fabulous deal with their typesetter, meaning heavy revision at this stage in the process won’t hurt the bottom line.
-It probably means that copy-editing has fallen victim to cost-reduction measures.
-I suspect I am being commissioned as a proofreader and paid proofreading rates, but the client wants me to do something more akin to a copy-edit of the page proofs.
+• It’s not that this client has a fabulous deal with their typesetter, meaning heavy revision at this stage in the process won’t hurt the bottom line.
+It probably means that editing has fallen victim to cost-reduction measures.
+I suspect I'm being commissioned as a proofreader and paid proofreading rates, but the client wants me to do something more akin to a copyediting and developmental editing on the page proofs.

-Local business: '… we found your details in the Yellow Pages and see from your website that you have extensive experience of proofreading management and business titles … we need a 70-page internal report to be checked for grammar, punctuation and spelling mistakes.
+Local business: 'We found your details online and see from your website that you have extensive experience of proofreading management and business titles … we need a 70-page internal report to be checked for grammar, punctuation and spelling mistakes.
 The report was compiled by eight individuals so we’re also keen to ensure consistency of the writing style …'

 What should you do?